 Savoy cabbage falls into a big cruciferous family of vegetables, together with arugula, broccoli, Brussels sprouts, cauliflower, collard greens, kale, kohlrabi, mustard greens, radish, and turnips.
 Savoy cabbage has layers of leaves surrounded by a core, which is not edible.
 The flowers have four petals arranged in the shape of a cross, which is why this group became known as cruciferous vegetables.
 Cabbage is one of the oldest cultivated vegetables, with recorded usage by the Celtic civilizations and the Greeks and Romans.
 Cruciferous vegetables are among the most nutritious foods we can consume.
 Savoy cabbage contains iron, calcium, magnesium, choline, copper, folate, and fiber.
 Cabbage is the world’s most popular vegetable, but in the US, we eat only one-fifth as much as people in eastern Europe, where in the not-too-distant past, it was one of the few vegetables available in the winter time (together with onions, beets, and potatoes and root vegetables).
 Savoy cabbage is perhaps the least known cruciferous vegetable in the US.
 When selecting any type of crucifer, look for a compact head that is firm and heavy for its size.
 After being harvested, cabbage keeps nutrients longer than Brussels sprouts and broccoli, so it lasts longer in the refrigerator’s crisper drawer.
 But with all vegetables, the sooner you eat them, the more flavorful they will be.

 Here is a beautiful, fresh savoy cabbage and other vegetables my husband picked up a couple of weeks ago at a Saturday farmers’ market.
-To learn why freshly bought and organic vegetables can be more nutritious, read more here.
+To learn why freshly bought and organic vegetables can be more nutritious, read more here

 Cooked Savoy Cabbage